jekhokie/scriptbox/python--deployment-metric-parser/README.md

 * Notes: Aggregate notes, errors, and other useful information to inform the next iteration of the step in the playbook.
 Note that this MUST be contained to a single cell in the Excel document.

-Additionally, the runbook must have only a single tab, and all "Time" columns *must* be in a general data format, not a date/time format in order for this parser to work correctly.
+Additionally, there are some requirements in order for the playbook to work with the parser:

+* Playbook must have (minimum) 2 tabs named "Summary" and "Playbook" respectively.
+* Playbook must follow the same format/fields as exist in the sample playbook in the `examples` directory.

 **WARNING**: This parser will skip *any* rows in a playbook that do not have a process step (first column) specified - this is a way to protect any extraneous rows and such that are not part of the